vtex-apps/condition-layout/docs/MIGRATION-GUIDE.md

 }
 ```

-In **`2.x.x`**, this was simplified and now all the three kinds of blocks were merged into one called `condition-layout.{context}`.
+The block configuration is simplified in the `2.x.x` version: now, all three blocks were merged into a single one called `condition-layout.product`.

-The same block structure above can now be rewritten as:
+The same structure above can now be rewritten using the new block's props:

 ```json
 {